cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 rigidbody.angularDamping = damping;
 ```

-### Rotation, Displacement and Scaling
+### Rotation, Translation and Scaling

-Rotation, displacement and scaling are the most common features used in game development, and almost every node has these properties set.
+Rotation, translation and scaling are the most common features used in game development, and almost every node has these properties set.
 In the physics system, the system automatically synchronizes these properties of the node with the corresponding properties in Box2D.

 > **Note**:
-> 1. There is only rotation and displacement in Box2D, not scaling, so if you set the scaling property of a node, it will reconstruct all the collision bodies that this rigid body depends on.
+> 1. There is only rotation and translation in Box2D, not scaling, so if you set the scaling property of a node, it will reconstruct all the collision bodies that this rigid body depends on.
 An effective way to avoid this is to treat the rendered node as a child of the rigid body node and only scale this rendered node, avoiding direct scaling of the rigid body node as much as possible.
 > 2. At the end of each iteration of the physics system (the physics system is iterated in postUpdate), all rigid body information is synchronized to the corresponding node, and for performance reasons, the node information is only synchronized to the rigid body when the developer sets the display properties of the node where the rigid body is located, and the rigid body only monitors the node where it is located, i.e., if the That is, if the rotation of the node's parent node is modified, this information will not be synchronized.

-### Fix rotation
+### Fix Rotation

 ![fix ratation](image/fix-rotation.png)